 - •Personal information such as age, marital status, or religion (not legally required in many countries)

-- •Very old experiences (more than 10-15 years old, unless highly relevant)
+- •Very old experience (more than 10-15 years, unless directly relevant)

-- •Too detailed descriptions of positions that are not relevant
+- •Detailed descriptions of positions that do not apply to the target role

-- •Photos (except in certain industries where it's common)
+- •Photos (except in regions or industries where they are standard)

 Mistake 6: Not ATS-Optimized